 - Per article, post, or assignment with longer or more involved assignments paid at higher multiples

-- By the hour (more common for longer assignments and those that involve working closely with clients, such as editing or ghostwriting manuscripts)
+- By the hour (hourly rates are more common for longer assignments and those that involve working closely with clients, such as editing or ghostwriting manuscripts)

 - Flat fee or retainer (also more common for longer or more research-intensive assignments, such as compiling a technical manual).